fluentley/Fluentley.Sendgrid/README.md

 Allows you to write code that is humanly readable.

-Fluentley.Sendgird Fluently approach on Sendgrid Api Sendgrid has a feature rich api and it may get pretty complicated while utilizing it.
+Fluentley.Sendgird Fluently approach on Sendgrid Api.

+Sendgrid has a feature rich api and it may get pretty complicated while utilizing it.
+The purpose is to ease the utilization and increase productivity.

 ## Installation
 [Fluentley.SendGrid is avaliable on NuGet.](https://www.nuget.org/packages/Fluentley.SendGrid/)